 And walking is FREE and good for your health!

-If we are planning a trip that is longer than a weekend getaway, we prefer to stay in apartments or an Airbnb.
+If we are planning a trip that is longer than a weekend getaway, we prefer to stay in apartments for a variety of reasons:

-These extra facilities on a long stay can make your trip so much more enjoyable.
+These extra facilities on a long stay can make your trip so much more enjoyable and comfortable.

-Apartments and Airbnb are also typically cheaper and more practical than a hotel – especially for families or small groups.
+Vacation rentals are also typically cheaper and more practical than a hotel for families or small groups, especially if you can split the cost.

-But if it’s only a short city stay, or we’re just traveling as a couple, we’re happy to stay in a hotel.
+If it’s only a short city stay, or we’re just traveling as a couple, we’re happy to stay in a hotel room.

 11. Fly Where the Deals Are

-Skyscanner is one of the best travel websites, a flight search engine that lets you type in your departure city and search for a list of cheap flights to anywhere in the world.
+Skyscanner is one of the best travel websites on the web.
+It’s a flight search engine that lets you type in your departure city and search for a list of cheap flights to anywhere in the world.

 Simply go to Skyscanner and click in the “To” box and a drop down menu will appear allowing you to search for flights to everywhere from your departure point.
-This is a fun tool to plan a vacation.
+This is a fun tool to plan a vacation as it tells you what flights are leaving on your travel dates, and gives you an idea of budget.

 Every now and then, don’t be afraid to blow your travel budget on those once-in-a-lifetime-experiences.